 His process requires forethought and patience as the process of painting occurs in reverse.
 Glass can be unforgiving, yet Gordon is drawn to this technique for many reasons.
 In particular, the added depth and vivid color, combined with the polished contemporary appearance, makes glass his medium of choice.

-Wall pieces are painted primarily on 6 mm. tempered glass panels, while the tables are created on 12-1m tempered glass.
+Wall pieces are painted primarily on 6 mm panels, while the tables are created on 12-19 mm.
+All pieces utilize tempered Starphire Ultra-Clear low iron glass.
 Several layers of acrylic paint are applied using brush techniques to the back, or reverse, side of the glass until the desired aesthetic is achieved.
 Once completed, the acrylic paint is sealed to protect the piece from moisture, and finished with a frameless mounting system, allowing the piece to ‘float’ approximately one inch from the wall.